-Rather than using a vacuum, switch to an electrostatic dust mop for pet hair on hard floors, at least for a first pass.
-Vacuum exhausts can send hair flying around back onto surfaces, which isn’t helping anyone.
-Even the sweeping action of a broom can send hair flying.
-Something like a Swiffer will actually catch the hair in its place.
-You can even use a microfiber cloth on the bottom, so long as it’s got that electrostatic charge.
-I do like this option since you can re-use the cloth several times and it gets laundered instead of tossed.
+Instead of a vacuum, switch to an electrostatic dust mop for hard floors, at least for a first pass.
+Vacuum exhausts can send hair flying around back onto surfaces, defeating the whole purpose of vacuuming.
+Even the action of a broom can send hair flying.
+Instead, something like a Swiffer will actually catch the hair in its place.
+You can even switch out the disposable wipes with a microfiber cloth, which also has that essential electrostatic charge.
+(I like this option since you can reuse the cloth several times, and it gets laundered instead of tossed.)

 You can also use a dry rubber squeegee or rubber broom to lift up any pet hair from carpets.
-It will freak you out slightly and may cause slight rage at your vacuum (why are you missing so much?!), but man, does it ever work.
-Just ‘rake’ an area with the tool in short, fast strokes and you’ll start to see hair peeling up off the carpet.
+It might freak you out slightly and cause slight rage at your vacuum (why is it missing so much?!), but man, does it ever work.
+Just “rake” an area with the tool in short, fast strokes and you’ll see hair peeling up off the carpet.

-If your carpet corners and edges are darkened, it means you’ve got a hefty hair build up you need to deal with.
-Take a rubber glove, wet it and with your pointer finger, drag across the area where the carpet meets the baseboard.
-Insert shame face here.
+If your carpet corners and edges are darkened, it means you’ve got a hefty hair build-up you need to deal with.
+Put on a rubber glove, wet the pointer finger, then drag it across the area where the carpet meets the baseboard.
+(Insert shame face here.)

-And finally, if you’ve got the budget for it, get a robot vacuum.
+Finally, if you’ve got the budget for it, get a robot vacuum.
 This machine doesn’t complain, it just vacuums all day and all night, on your command, managing pet hair so you don’t have to.
-Plus it totally amuses the pets.
+Plus, it totally amuses the pets!